magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/notifications.md

 #### Slack

-Send ThingsBoard notifications as Slack messages to a public or private channel, or direct message.
+Send IoT Hub notifications as Slack messages to a public or private channel, or direct message.

 {% capture difference %}
 **Please note:**
-first, you need to configure the Slack settings in ThingsBoard using [this guide](/docs/{{docsPrefix}}user-guide/ui/slack-settings/).
+first, you need to configure the Slack settings in IoT Hub using [this guide](/docs/{{docsPrefix}}user-guide/ui/slack-settings/).
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}